2. The Personal Impersonalized: Contents Beyond a Christmas Card

 But is there more—more, that is, to profitably complicate the poem, particularly in those ostensible distancing tensions?

 Indeed.
 This is, again, a circling back to Eliot’s seeing-un-seeing of himself.
 Extra-textual biographical and personal material exists to perhaps even underpin Animula, and it comes via another letter to Hale.
-Less than two years after the publication of Animula, and in the context of expressing how he feels his life has been “discontinuous” and that he understands the “handicaps” of being an “only child,” he reveals much about his childhood—and he ends by referencing his Christmas-card poem:
+Less than two years after the publication of Animula, and in expressing how he feels his life has been “discontinuous” and that he understands the “handicaps” of being an “only child,” he reveals much about his childhood—and he ends by referencing his 1929 Christmas-card poem:

-… I was somewhat like an only child in a large household.
+"...I was somewhat like an only child in a large household.
 In a way I was spoilt […] I was allowed to indulge my tastes for solitary dreaming and reading all sorts of odd books in a library corner, unnoticed.
 I never talked, for who was there to talk to?
 And I had no playmates.
 We continued to live in an old quarter of the town, which had originally belonged to my grandfather; […] So that we lived practically in a slum: it harmed me only in starting me with a rather drab image of the world, and in isolating me from the other children of my own class.
 I never met any girls at all, except at the dancing classes, of which I was terrified; and I very much envied the other little boys who apparently played more or less with the same girls — or at least saw them frequently on other occasions than dancing class — and who to my perpetual amazement seemed as much at ease with the girls as with each other.
 I became both conceited and timid; independent and helpless … But how I run on about my childhood, quite too garrulous.
-I tried to put some of this into a little poem called ‘Animula.’
+I tried to put some of this into a little poem called ‘Animula.’"
 [5]

 Eliot confesses a little more to Hale, pointing to his youthful “struggle against difficulties and defects of temperament.”
 But it is clear enough: Eliot directly translates significant childhood feelings and personal characteristics into Animula—the awkwardness, timidity, and uncertainty; a sense of isolation and imaginative escape; and even that recollection of a “library corner” in the letter points to the reference in Animula to that buffering set of Britannica; then there’s the “flat world” of Animula and the “drab image of the world” in the letter.
-Of course none of this alters the poem as a poem, inside or outside of history—though it does provide an insight into Eliot’s creative method, the styled tensions in his distancing-not-distancing.
+Of course none of this alters the poem as a poem, inside or outside of history—though it does provide an insight into Eliot’s creative method, the styled tensions in his distancing-not-distancing, in the poetics of the impersonal.
 Both the poem and the letter somewhat remarkably avoid any sense of nostalgia, except, slightly, in the inward turn: once more, negative sentimentality.

 What, then, is Animula?
 Literary in subscribing to poetic discourse—in allusion, imagery, form, sound, convention, and tradition—and in being Eliotic?
-Spiritual in acting out life’s uneven, darkening journey, life’s sufferings, and, through the place of faith and sin and Christian tradition, moving toward some possible after-world—in short, his constant struggle with belief?
+Spiritual in acting out life’s uneven, darkening journey, life’s sufferings, and, through the place of faith and sin and Christian tradition, moving toward some possible after-world—in short, his constant struggle with belief and acceptance of death?
 Historical in situating a life within the material qualities of a certain class, with the picturing of certain social anxiety and tensions, continuously compromised by uncertainty as well as social commitment—not to mention being a modernist text and an interwar poem?
 Philosophical in probing the meaning of fundamental knowledge and experience, in pointing to the tensions between the ideal and the real, between skepticism and belief, destiny and the will—and behind this, Eliot's varying assertion that history—even a singular moment in history—is paradoxically timeless?
-Psychological in testing and transcribing memory, childhood development, fears and desires, and in forming an individual consciousness?
+Psychological in testing and transcribing memory, childhood development and perception, fears and desires, and in forming an individual consciousness?
 Autobiographical in specifically picturing while distancing Eliot’s own childhood and particular personality, with a figure growing into and through the directing complexities of religious meaning in the face of some shadowy, immobilizing reality—and then, as a writer/editor, leaving all those papers behind in a dusty room?
 And then bio-critical, in enacting Eliot’s early impersonal theory of poetry, before, as in the Four Quartets, he comes to fear less the full presence of a thinking, feeling “I,” but always picturing a persona who negotiates the paradoxical place of his flickering soul, caught between time past and time future, between material purposes and spiritual intimations, with hoped-for release from unprofitable action toward eternal, stilled silence.

 Animula, of course, is all this and more—that is, besides being a Christmas card.